 Hi, I'm David Sawyer.
 I'm currently building software for the Devices org at Amazon.
 Previously, I was an engineer at Seller Labs, which helped Amazon merchants to sell more stuff and grow their businesses.
 I was an early employee at Experience, which was acquired by Cox Enterprises in 2014.
 I've also worked with the Centers for Disease Control and Prevention to build mobile apps that aid health care providers in identifying deadly diseases.
 I graduated from the University of Georgia with a degree in computer science, and I live in Denver with my wife and three boys.

 I like building cool stuff.
 Shoot me an email if you'd like to work with me.

 A Chrome and Firefox extension that gives you the real price per night of an Airbnb stay after accounting for any and all fees.
-I leveraged the MutationObserver API to monitor DOM changes, and it was pretty nice to work with.
 The extension's popularity really took off after I posted it on Reddit.
 It was the #2 Product of the Day on Product Hunt, Lifehacker's Extension of the Week, and was written up by Forbes and BuzzFeed News.

 A Chrome extension that enables users to upload an image to Imgur and get the resulting URL without ever leaving their Reddit tab.